matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 }
 ```

-Mentions can also be removed as part of an edit, in this case top-level `m.mentions`
+Mentions can also be removed as part of an edit.
+In this case top-level `m.mentions`
 property would not include the removed user IDs (you cannot cancel the notification from
 the previous event) or any previously notified users, and the removed user would also be
 removed from the `m.new_content` proprerty's copy  of `m.mentions`.